grandamenium/grandamenium/README.md

 ## 🧠 About Me

 - Cursor-comment-reading my way through React, TypeScript, Node, and PostgreSQL
-- AI agents, MCP & A2A, context/prompt engineering are my main focus
+- Specialize in AI agents, MCP & A2A, context/prompt engineering
 - Background in neural circuit development, systems neuroscience, and molecular biology
-- I care about modularity, first-principles thinking, and building tools that scale with clarity
+- I care about modularity, first-principles thinking, and building tools that scale horizontally

 ---